top of page

 For many will come in my name saying I am He” (Lk 21:8) and “false christs and false prophets will rise and show great signs and wonders” (Mt 24:23-27).

-At the time of Christ's first coming, Jerusalem was under Roman rule, Rome being the sixth head of the overall "Beast" power of Gentile kingdoms to rule the city of God (Rev 17:10).
-The Romans were into all types of pagan religion, and with their practices defiled the land of Israel.
+At that time Jerusalem was under Roman rule, Rome being the sixth head of the overall "Beast" power of Gentile kingdoms to rule the city of God (Rev 17:10).
+See the page "DANIEL 2 - INTERPRETATION ERRORS" for more on this.
+The Romans had their own pagan religion, and with their practices defiled the land of Israel.

-One of these prophets was called Theudas, of whom Josephus states "Now it came to pass, while Fadus was procurator of Judea (mid AD40's), that a certain magician, whose name was Theudas, persuaded a great part of the people to take their effects with them, and follow him to the river Jordan.
+One of these prophets was Theudas, of whom Josephus states "Now it came to pass, while Fadus was procurator of Judea (mid 40's AD), that a certain magician, whose name was Theudas, persuaded a great part of the people to take their effects with them, and follow him to the river Jordan.
 For he told them he was a prophet: and that he would, by his own command, divide the river, and afford them an easy passage over it.
 And many were deluded by his words" (Ant 20:5:1).
 Theudas and many of his followers were captured and killed by the Romans.

 Of events in the following decade Josephus says that "impostors and deceivers" arose who "persuaded the multitude to follow them into the wilderness: and pretended that they would exhibit manifest wonders and signs, that should be performed by the providence of God" (Ant 20:5:6).

 Leading up to their first century demise, the Jews became ever more stricken with false religion; the siege of Jerusalem in 70AD saw three factions of Jews fighting each other more than they fought the Romans.
 Each faction had its own "false prophet" in charge: John of Gischala, Simon bar Giora and Eleazar ben Simon, as described at length by Josephus in "Wars of the Jews".
-The people's allegiances to these men was a major factor in their defeat.
+The people's allegiances to these men were a major factor in their defeat.

 In the epistle to the Galatians we read that recipients of this letter were already, in these early days of Christianity, being influenced by "another gospel" (Gal 1:6).
 The brethren of the first Church era, Ephesus, were commended for identifying supposed "apostles" who in reality were "liars" (Rev 2:2).
 False Christianity became the dominant religion of the whole Roman Empire in the time of Constantine the Great, and has greatly impacted Jerusalem throughout the millennia.

-Second Seal: Bloodshed through war and violence
+Second Seal: War and Violence

-Rev 6:3 When He opened the second seal, I heard the second living creature saying, “Come and see.
+Revelation 6:3 When He opened the second seal, I heard the second living creature saying, “Come and see.

 4 Another horse, fiery red, went out.
 And it was granted to the one who sat on it to take peace from the earth (of Israel), and that people should kill one another; and there was given to him a great sword.

-Wars and commotions” (Lk 21:9), “nation will rise against nation, and kingdom against kingdom" (Lk 21:10) and you will hear of wars and rumours of wars (Matt 24:6).
+Wars and commotions” (Lk 21:9), “nation will rise against nation, and kingdom against kingdom" (Lk 21:10) "and you will hear of wars and rumours of wars" (Matt 24:6).

 Note that the word "earth" in verse 4 denotes Israel.
 On the third day of Creation God separated the earth from the sea.
 This foreshadowed God's work in the third millennium when He created the people of Israel and placed them in the land of Israel, separating them from the surrounding Gentile nations.
 In Rev 17:15 the nations are referred to as "waters" or seas.
 Please see the page "THE SEVEN DAY BLUEPRINT" for more on this.

-Only a few years after the death of Christ, war erupted between Herod Antipas, ruler of the regions of Galilee and Perea (who had beheaded John the Baptist), and King Aretas of Nabatea, the kingdom to the south of Perea and Judea.
+Only a few years after the time of Christ, war erupted between Herod Antipas, ruler of the regions of Galilee and Perea (who had beheaded John the Baptist), and King Aretas of Nabatea, the kingdom to the south of Perea and Judea.
 As quoted from newworldencyclopedia.org:

 "....border disputes between Antipas and King Aretas of Nabatea had been slowly moving toward open warfare, exacerbated by Antipas' divorce of Aretas' daughter.
 In 36 C.E.
 Antipas' army suffered a serious defeat after fugitives from the former tetrarchy of Philip sided with the Nabateans.
 Antipas was forced to appeal to (Roman Emperor) Tiberius for help.
 The emperor ordered Lucius Vitellius, the Roman governor of Syria, to march against Aretas and ensure that he was captured or killed.
 Vitellius mobilized two legions, sending them on a detour around Judea..."
 (Article "Herod Antipas").